• Home

 Downtown Nashville

-We strolled down Broadway, which is the main thoroughfare in Downtown Nashville to see some of the sights and take photos.
-There were all sorts of fun characters hawking their wares, and playing music on the street, as well as honky-tonks, other yummy places to eat, and tons of stores selling cowboy boots.
+We strolled down Broadway, the main thoroughfare in Downtown Nashville to see some of the sights and take photos.
+There were quirky characters hawking their wares, playing music on the street, and in bars.
+Cowboy boot stores were everywhere tempting you to buy.

-The Goo Goo Shop is famous for its Goo Goo Clusters so we stopped in to buy some.
-It’s been a Nashville “treat” since 1912 and is made with real milk chocolate, caramel, peanuts, and marshmallow nougat.
-If you have a serious sweet tooth, you’ll enjoy it.
+The Goo Goo Shop is a Nashville landmark.
+Goo Goo Clusters have been a Nashville “treat” since 1912 so we stopped in to check it out.
+They’re made with real milk chocolate, caramel, peanuts, and marshmallow nougat.
+They were a little too sweet for me but you have a serious sweet tooth, you’ll enjoy them.

 Click on the images below to view them full-size in a gallery.